≡ Menu

 9. Private

 However, with life insurance your policy’s information is private.
-Your life insurance holdings does not show up on any reports or searches.
+Your whole life insurance cash value holdings do not show up on any reports or searches.
+And when you take out a policy loan for infinite banking, your loan does not show up on a credit report, providing you a high level of financial privacy.

 1. Cost prohibitive